-A: Each player requires their own private bedroom that is appropriately furnished as well as access to common living areas in the home.
+A: Each player requires their own private room that is appropriately furnished as well as access to common living areas in the home.

 Q: What are the requirements for feeding a player?

 A: Host Families are expected to maintain groceries in the home to ensure nutrition is available.
 Families can provide meals and snacks, and/or players can prepare their own.
 Players are required to purchase their own supplements and any specialty food items.

 Q: What is the expected level of “parenting” that a Host Family should provide?

 A: It is expected that the Host Family treat the player as part of their family in the same manner that they would treat their own children/family members.
 Players are expected to strictly abide by all rules that are set by the Host Family.